kassio/neoterm/README.md

 See the your plugin manager documentation for more information.

-### ii.
-Manual Installation
+### Manual

-For installation without a package manager, you can clone this git repository into a bundle directory as with pathogen, and add the repository to your runtime path yourself.
-First clone the repository.
+For installation without a package manager, you can clone this Git repository into a bundle directory as with pathogen, and add the repository to your runtime path yourself.
+First clone the repository:

 ```console
 cd ~/.vim/bundle
 git clone https://github.com/kassio/neoterm.git
 ```

-Then, modify your `~/.vimrc` file to add this plugin to your runtime path.
+Then, modify your `~/.vimrc` file to add this plugin to your runtime path:

 ```vim
 set nocompatible